 Divorce Mediation is an excellent way to save time money and still achieve a fair result in your divorce.
 Divorce mediation has the additional benefit of significantly reducing conflict and stress during the process.

 If you are considering divorce mediation as a way to resolve your divorce, you should be aware that there are a lot of misconceptions about the process.
-Don’t let these seven common myths stop you from exploring mediation as a way to resolve your divorce.
+Don’t let these seven common myths stop you from using divorce mediation as a way to resolve your divorce.

 Myth #1: Mediation is only for Simple Cases.